roosterMAP/rmKit-docs/docs/source/uv.rst

 Unrotate
 --------

-``Unrotate`` will rotate the uv-island thats part of the current edge selection such that each edge in the selection is aligned to the nearis uv grid axis.
+``Unrotate`` will rotate the uv-island that’s part of the current edge selection such that each edge in the selection is aligned to the nearest uv grid axis.
 In face mode, the rotation is based on the longest edge in the face selection.

 .. note::